Metals in medicine

 Metals in medicine are used in organic systems for diagnostic and treatment purposes.
 Inorganic elements are also essential for organic life as cofactors in enzymes called metalloproteins.
-When metals are scarce or high quantities, equilibrium is set out of balance and must be returned to its natural state via interventional and natural methods.
+When metals are under or over-abundant in the body, equilibrium must be returned to its natural state via interventional and natural methods.

 Toxic metals

 Metals can be toxic in high quantities.
 Either ingestion or faulty metabolic pathways can lead to metal toxicity (metal poisoning).
 Sources of toxic metals include cadmium from tobacco, arsenic from agriculture and mercury from volcanoes and forest fires.
 Nature, in the form of trees and plants, is able to trap many toxins and can bring abnormally high levels back into equilibrium.
 Toxic metal poisoning is usually treated with some type of chelating agent.
 Heavy metal poisoning, such as from mercury, cadmium, or lead, is particularly pernicious.

 Examples of specific types of toxic metals include: